 - 200 g plain white flour do not use strong flour

 - A pinch of salt

 - 100 g dark chocolate I used 70% cocoa dark chocolate

-- Cream dairy-free butter, sugar and vanilla essence.
+- Use a fork to cream dairy-free butter, sugar and vanilla essence.

-- Mix with a mixer until crumbly consistency.
+- Mix with a mixer (or simply using your hands) until crumbly consistency.
 Crucial to this recipe – do not overwork/overmix your batter.

-- Chop up chocolate of choice and add to mixture.
+- Chop up chocolate and add to mixture.

 - Roll out your dough until 1 cm thick and cut out your shortbread / cookie shapes with a cookie cutter.

-- Place biscuits on parchment paper, sprinkle with caster sugar and bake at 160°C for 30 minutes.
+- Place biscuits on parchment paper, sprinkle with caster sugar and bake for 30 minutes.